 Teach With Us

-Are you interested in becoming an instructor at MISSA?
 In early fall the MISSA Board of Directors starts planning the workshop program for the following summer to be able to have the new classes posted to the website in January/February of the new year.

 If you are interested in becoming an instructor at MISSA, please consider the following: